19hours/sg-statutes/Acts/Singapore Accountancy Commission Act.md

 (a) on his death;

-(b) if he fails to attend 3 consecutive meetings of the Commission without sufficient cause (the sufficiency thereof to be decided by the Commission);
+(b) if he fails to attend 3 consecutive meetings of the Commission without sufficient cause (the sufficiency of which to be decided by the Commission);

 (c) if he becomes in any manner disqualified from membership of the Commission;